hazimabdullah/MITH735/practicedocument.md

-# TITLE Collaborators’ Bill of Rights
+#  Collaborators’ Bill of Rights

 **1)**
 All kinds of work on a project are equally deserving of credit (though the amount of work and expression of credit may differ).
 And all collaborators should be empowered to take credit for their work.